victormihalache/hledger-accrue/README.md

 - [ ] Accrue for different periods, not just daily
 - [ ] Custom date formats
-- [ ] Allow setting for transaction status (unmarked, pending, cleared)
 - [ ] Use smart dates similar to hledger's
+- [ ] Use python's parser groups more nicely